Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Introduction

-In collinear factorization, it is tacitly assumed that the center-of-mass energy $\sqrt{s}$ is of the same order of the hard scale.
-At very high energies, or equivalently very small parton longitudinal momentum fractions $x$, this approximation breaks down and large `rapidity' logarithms in $\ln(s/\mu^{2})\sim\ln(1/x)$ become equally or even more important than the collinear ones.
-In this paper, we will work within the Color Glass Condensate (CGC) effective theory \cite{McLerran:1993ni,McLerran:1993ka,McLerran:1994vd,Jalilian-Marian:1997qno,Jalilian-Marian:1997jhx,Jalilian-Marian:1997ubg,Kovner:2000pt,Weigert:2000gi,Iancu:2000hn,Iancu:2001ad,Ferreiro:2001qy}, which provides a consistent framework to perform their resummation.
-The underlying physics is the saturation phenomenon \cite{Gribov:1983ivg} which implies that at high energies or small $x$, since QCD favors the emission of gluons with arbitrary low energy fractions, gluons completely dominate the parton content of the interacting hadron(s).
-Due to its high density, this gluon distribution can be regarded as a large semiclassical field which is sharply localized on the light cone (a `shockwave').
-The rapidity evolution of the gluon distribution is governed by the Balitsky-Kovchegov/Jalilian-Marian-Iancu-McLerran-Weigert-Leonidov-Kovner (BK-JIMWLK) evolution equations \cite{Balitsky:1995ub, Balitsky:1998kc, Balitsky:1998ya, Kovchegov:1999yj, Jalilian-Marian:1997qno, Jalilian-Marian:1997jhx, Jalilian-Marian:1997ubg, Kovner:2000pt, Weigert:2000gi, Iancu:2000hn, Iancu:2001ad, Ferreiro:2001qy} which can be regarded as a nonlinear generalization of the Balitsky-Fadin-Kuraev-Lipatov (BFKL) evolution \cite{Kuraev:1977fs,Balitsky:1978ic}.
+In collinear factorization, it is tacitly assumed that the center-of-mass energy $\sqrt{s}$ is of the same order as the hard scale.
+At very high energies, or equivalently very small parton longitudinal momentum fractions $x$, this approximation breaks down, and large `rapidity' logarithms in $\ln(s/\mu^{2})\sim\ln(1/x)$ become equally or even more important than the collinear ones.
+Their resummation is often performed using the Balitsky-Fadin-Kuraev-Lipatov (BFKL) evolution equations~\cite{Kuraev:1977fs,Balitsky:1978ic}, which are embedded in another factorization framework known as $k_{\scriptscriptstyle{T}}$- or High-Energy Factorization (HEF)~\cite{Catani:1990xk,Catani:1990eg,Catani:1994sq}.
+BFKL predicts a steep rise of the unintegrated or $k_{\scriptscriptstyle{T}}$-dependent gluon density which eventually violates unitarity~\cite{Froissart:1961ux}.
+However, below a dynamically generated saturation scale $Q_s(x)$, nonlinear gluon recombination effects will counteract this unphysical exponential growth~\cite{Gribov:1983ivg}.
+At this point, High-Energy Factorization needs to be generalized to include nonlinear low-$x$ evolution.
+This is done by the Color Glass Condensate (CGC) effective theory~\cite{McLerran:1993ni,McLerran:1993ka,McLerran:1994vd,Jalilian-Marian:1997qno,Jalilian-Marian:1997jhx,Jalilian-Marian:1997ubg,Kovner:2000pt,Weigert:2000gi,Iancu:2000hn,Iancu:2001ad,Ferreiro:2001qy} employed in this paper.
+In the CGC, the highly dense gluon distribution is treated as a large semiclassical field sharply localized on the light cone (a `shockwave'), whose rapidity evolution of the gluon distribution is governed by the Balitsky-Kovchegov/Jalilian-Marian-Iancu-McLerran-Weigert-Leonidov-Kovner (BK-JIMWLK) evolution equations~\cite{Balitsky:1995ub, Balitsky:1998kc, Balitsky:1998ya, Kovchegov:1999yj, Jalilian-Marian:1997qno, Jalilian-Marian:1997jhx, Jalilian-Marian:1997ubg, Kovner:2000pt, Weigert:2000gi, Iancu:2000hn, Iancu:2001ad, Ferreiro:2001qy}, which can be regarded as a nonlinear generalization of BFKL.